aahowel3/HCMV/README.md

 # HCMV SLiM

+new file HCMV_slim_onlysim_leftovers2.sh - checks whichs combos are missing and runs only those input file HAS to have carriage returns removed first tr '\r' , < params_congenital.txt > params_congenital_nor.txt

 where are our 1x replicates? lab computer #1 - in Documents/simulations/rescale ls *1.0.w*.fix.txt | wc -l - should be about 141 - need like 3 more

 on SOL, module load mamba, source activate HCMV